 Multiple DUI

-Honolulu Felony DUI Defense Attorney
+Honolulu Multiple DUI Attorney

-Experienced Legal Defense for Felony DUI in Honolulu
+Experienced Legal Defense for Felony DUI in Honolulu<

 Have you been arrested for driving under the influence (DUI) multiple times?
 If so, you may be wondering if you can be charged with a felony for a third or subsequent DUI.
 In addition, you may be wondering if there are any legal defenses that can be used to fight a third DUI charge.